Content available exclusively for subscribers

 I’m talking about the football front.
 There is nothing wrong with financial advisors and lawyers being heavily involved on the business and legal fronts, their wheelhouses.
 You need those guys with NFL teams, considering the myriad business and legal matters you are constantly dealing with.

 But these people should ideally try and stand clear of football matters.
-The Jets have missed the playoffs 15 years in a row.
+The Jets have missed the playoffs for 15 years in a row.

 But in a perfect world, they should not be advising Johnson on football matters.